1912–1913 Little Falls textile strike

 The 1912–1913 Little Falls textile strike was a labor strike involving workers at two textile mills in Little Falls, New York, United States.
 The strike began on October 9, 1912, as a spontaneous walkout of primarily immigrant mill workers at the Phoenix Knitting Mill following a reduction in pay, followed the next week by workers at the Gilbert Knitting Mill for the same reason.
 The strike, which grew to several hundred participants under the leadership of the Industrial Workers of the World (IWW), lasted until January the following year, when the mills and the strikers came to an agreement that brought the workers back to the mills on January 6.

-Little Falls, a city situated along the Mohawk River, saw substantial growth in industry during the early 1900s, with its textile mills making the city a major center for knitted fabrics and underwear production.
-These mills were primarily operated by immigrant workers, including Austrians, Hungarians, Italians, and Poles, who faced poor working and living conditions in the city.
+Little Falls, a city situated along the Mohawk River, saw substantial growth in its textile industry during the early 1900s.
+The city's textile mills were primarily operated by immigrant workers from Europe who faced poor living conditions in the city.
 In 1912, as part of efforts to improve workplace safety, the state government passed a law that lowered the maximum number of weekly working hours for women and children from 60 to 54.
-However, the law did not address pay, resulting in many workers throughout the state seeing a decrease in wages relative to their reduced working hours.
-In many cases, brief labor disputes led to the companies altering pay, but in Little Falls, the Phoenix and Gilbert Knitting Mills resisted, leading to many mill workers receiving less pay than before.
+However, the law did not address pay, resulting in many workers throughout the state seeing a decrease in wages due to their reduced working hours.
+In many cases, brief labor disputes led to the companies altering pay rates, but in Little Falls, the Phoenix and Gilbert Knitting Mills resisted, leading to many mill workers receiving less pay than before.
 As a result, on October 9, 80 workers at the Phoenix Mill performed a walkout, and they were joined on October 18 by 76 workers from the Gilbert Mill.
 Over the next few days, the number of strikers continued to increase until over 600 workers were on strike.